kumaraman54/Portfolio-react/README.md

 Memory updated
-Got it!
-Here's the updated README template including the deployment link on Vercel:

 Portfolio Website
 This project is a personal portfolio website built using React and designed with Tailwind CSS, showcasing my skills, projects, and contact information.